Semianalytic Calculation of Gravitational Wave Spectrum Nonlinearly Induced from Primordial Curvature Perturbations: General integral formulas with radiation/matter transitions

 The counterpart in the MD case is

-The integrals $\mathcal{I}(v,u,x_1, x_2)$ are as follows.
+The integrals $\mathcal{I}(v,u,x_1, x_2)$ are as follows:

-where we have introduced $y^{\pm\pm}=\left(1 \pm \frac{v\pm u}{\sqrt{3}}\right)x$ for compact notation, where the first (second) $\pm$ in the left side corresponds to the first (second) $\pm$ in the right side, respectively.
+where we have introduced $y^{\pm\pm}=\left(1 \pm \frac{v\pm u}{\sqrt{3}}\right)x$ for compact notation, where the first (second) $\pm$ on the left side corresponds to the first (second) $\pm$ on the right side.
 (The first sign is the relative sign between 1 and $v$, and the second sign is the relative sign between $v$ and $u$.)
-The coefficient functions $F$'s, $G$'s, $H$'s, and $I$'s are defined as
+The coefficient functions $F$, $G$, $H$, and $I$ are defined as

 The $x_1\to 0$ limit can be taken by using $\lim_{x_1\to 0} \text{Ci}(A x_1) - \text{Ci}(B x_1) = \log A - \log B$.
 The above formula correctly reproduces earlier results.
 For example, if we take $A=1$, $B=0$, $C=-\cos x$, and $D=\sin x$, then $x^{-1}\lim_{x_1 \to 0}\mathcal{I}_{\text{RD}}(v,u,x_1, x) = I_{\text{RD}}(v,u,x)$.